EdDuarte/website/content/posts/vokter-2016.md

 prologue: "This post outlines the architectural choices behind Vokter, an open-source document store in Java that I've been developing since October 2014.
-This does **not** address other projects under the 'Vokter' umbrella, such as for example the HTTP server that uses the core library to manage a persistent state of Vokter on the web instead of locally, but I do hope to address them later in a future post."
+This does **not** address other projects under the 'Vokter' umbrella (such as Vokter HTTP server), but I do hope to address them later in a future post."
 ---

 {{< dropcap >}}